 The field of psychotherapy is informed by various theoretical orientations & types of practice.
 I work primarily through harm reduction, contemporary psychodynamic, and trauma-informed approaches:

 Harm reduction therapy meets people ‘where they’re at.’
 It is a social justice principle focused on reducing shame and helping people make changes they are determined to make.
-This might mean finding ways to engage in behaviors in safer ways, or stopping use of a substance, thoughts, or behaviors.
+This might mean finding ways to engage in behaviors in safer ways, or stopping use of a substance, thoughts, or behaviors all together.